-Then, put them in a pan with liquid, such as wine or broth.
-Finally, put it in an oven at 200℉ until it reached the desired temperature.
+Then, put them in a pan with liquid like wine or broth.
+Finally, put it in an oven at 200℉ until it reaches the desired temperature.
 This will result in delicious smokey ribs that everyone will enjoy.

 What works best?

-If you want to make sure your ribs don’t cool off while you’re serving the rest of your meal, you can put them back in the oven on a low heat setting.
+If you want to ensure your ribs don’t cool off while you’re serving the rest of your meal, you can put them back in the oven on a low heat setting.

-However, if you want them to stay warm for a longer period, especially if portability is an issue, a portable warmer may be the best option.
+However, if you want them to stay warm for longer, especially if portability is an issue, a portable warmer may be the best option.